Best National Parks & Wildlife Destinations in Africa

 The Kruger National Park is the most famous of the game reserves in South Africa and is highly recommended for the first time visitors.
 Apart from the Big Five, one can get the chance to spot endangered wild dogs and vulnerable cheetahs here.
 The park also boasts several elusive small cat species.

 The Kruger Park is often referred to as the tamed wilderness because of the good infrastructure within the park.
-There are lots of tour packages, we recommend Exploring the Kruger Park with G Adventures or if you would like to visit independently check out some top tips for self driving the Kruger Park.
+There are lots of travel packages available, we recommend booking a tour of South Africa which include the Kruger Park in the itinerary or if you would like to visit independently check out some top tips for self driving the Kruger Park.

 7. Hwange National Park, Zimbabwe